Tracking Form Submissions As Goals In Google Analytics

 - Paste the address (URL) of your custom web page in the Destination field.
 Save the Goal.

-- Log in to 123FormBuilder and go to your form.
+- Log in to your form builder account on 123FormBuilder and go to your form.

 - Go to Settings → Thank You Page and Redirects.